YodasMyDad/ZauberCMS/Notes.md

 Sort AppState events, on things like deleted etc..
 Is the naming correct make sure everything updates (Think about tree branches closing when creating child content?) navigation contenttypeproperty (Copy umbNav)
-Need a way from core to register things in startup Need a default storage thing too for quick easy storage (Check BlogFodder too for other stuff) EF Core Query Caching? (https://www.nuget.org/packages/Z.EntityFramework.Plus.EFCore/) - Anything else?
+Need a way from core to register things in startup Need a default storage thing too for quick easy storage (Check BlogFodder too for other stuff!)
+EF Core Query Caching? (https://www.nuget.org/packages/Z.EntityFramework.Plus.EFCore/) - Anything else?
 Does this auto clear?
 ChatGPT?
 Update query on content and content type to simplyfy getting data (Have QueryContent and SingleContent for commands to keep it simple?) rating contenttypeproperty